About Us

 About WAER

-WAER Public Media is a commercial free, listener supported, public media organization licensed to Syracuse University, and is part of the S.I.
+WAER Syracuse Public Media is a commercial-free, listener-supported public media organization licensed to Syracuse University and affiliated with the S.I.
 Newhouse School of Public Communications.
-An NPR member station, WAER serves residents of central and northern New York state from its broadcast studio and administrative offices located on the campus of Syracuse University.
+As a member station of NPR, WAER serves Central and Northern New York from its state-of-the-art studios and administrative offices located on the Syracuse University campus.

 IDEA Initiatives